Receivers for low-bandwidth optical (through-the-air) communications

 Schematic of version 2.02 optical receiver

-As-built prototype of the version 2.02 circuit in PIF configuration
+As-built prototype of the version 2.02 circuit

-While the VK7MJ receiver is a well-proven and solid design, it occurred to me that there were several things that could be done to eke a bit more noise performance out of it - as well as make it a bit more versatile:
+While the VK7MJ receiver is a well-proven and solid design, it occurred to me that there were several things that could be done to eke a bit more noise performance out of it - as well as making it a bit more versatile:

 The results of these modifications may be seen in the circuit shown in Figure 3.

 As can be seen, the cascode arrangement is maintained with Q1 and Q2, but a significant difference is the addition of Q3, a bipolar current source.
 Q3 is used to maintain a fairly constant, high level bias current in Q1, the JFET, to minimize its noise contribution, but because the Q3 current source operates at a fairly high impedance, it can supply current to the JFET without incurring signal losses that would otherwise occur were a low ohmic value of resistance used to supply a similar amount of current.
-A further advantage of the current source is its ability to work over a wide range of supply voltages without the need of significant readjustment.
+A further advantage of the current source is its ability to supply a fairly consistent current over a wide range of supply voltages without the need of significant readjustment.

 The bipolar (Q2) section of the cascode arrangement operates at a comparatively low current and high impedance and by doing so it can operate at fairly high gain without requiring particularly high supply voltages.
 This cascode circuit is somewhat unusual in that it is self-biasing: Because the drain voltage of Q1 can vary depending on differing conditions and with different devices, it is necessary to have Q2 maintain a reasonably constant current contribution under all conditions - but it is also essential that the AC base impedance be quite low in order for it to have high signal gain, hence the R6/R7/C3 arrangement which allows Q2 to "track" Q1's DC properties.
+The circuit R8/C4/U1b tracks the DC level from the cascode circuit so that the audio amplifier, U1a, is bias properly under a wide variety of operating conditions.

 Comments: